ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ~~~
 struct {
-  AggregatorId aggregator_id;
   HpkeConfigId collector_hpke_config_id;
   opaque enc<1..2^16-1>;
   opaque encrypted_output_share<1..2^16>;
 } EncryptedOutputShare;
 ~~~

-* `aggregator_id` is the ID of the aggregator constructing the output share.
 * `collector_hpke_config_id` is `collector_config.id` from the `Param`
   corresponding to `CollectReq.task_id`.
 * `enc` is the encapsulated HPKE context, used by the collector to decrypt the